samhorsfield96/ExpEvoAnalyzer/README.md

 # ExpEvoAnalyzer
-A workflow to analyses experimental evolution data.
+A workflow to analyse experimental evolution data.